-• Parallelism on a multiprocessor or multicore machine.
-See Section 4.14.

-The ability to make a foreign call that does not block all other Haskell threads, and to invoke foreign-exported Haskell functions from multiple OS threads.
+- It enables the -N RTS option to be used, which allows threads to run in parallel on a multiprocessor or multicore machine.
+See Section 4.15. - If a thread makes a foreign call (and the call is not marked unsafe), then other Haskell threads in the program will continue to run while the foreign call is in progress.
+Additionally, foreign exported Haskell functions may be called from multiple OS threads simultaneously.
 See Section 8.2.4.

 -eventlog Link the program with the "eventlog" version of the runtime system.
 A program linked in this way can generate a runtime trace of events (such as thread start/stop) to a binary file program.eventlog, which can then be interpreted later by various tools.
-See Section 4.16.6 for more information.
+See Section 4.17.6 for more information.